 - The Mystery Case Files series tries out this trope, complete with video Apocalyptic Log, in Dire Grove.

 - A Flash game called Found Lost is pretty much the whole trope.
 You as the character get lost in the back country on a way to a Halloween party and break down in front of an old house that beckons you in.
-Some scattered news clippings, a journal, and some scary imagery later, you find out exactly what happens to the previous owner.
+Some scattered news clippings, a journal, and some scary imagery later, you find out exactly what happened to the previous owner.
 And it ain't pretty.

 - Halo 3: ODST has the Rookie trying to catch up with the rest of the squad after being unconscious in his drop pod for several hours.
 The subplot with the audiologs would probably also count.